 Our Strategic Partners lead initiatives that support our efforts to make Ecocide a crime.
-This includes research, Public Relations, and using their own networks to introduce Ecocide to influential individuals and organisations.
+This includes research and education.

 FDV Vitoria School of Law, Vitória, Brazil